gvwilson/sql-tutorial/CONTRIBUTING.md

 # Contributing

 Contributions are very welcome.
-Please file issues or submit pull requests in our [GitHub repository][repo].
+Please file issues or submit pull requests in our GitHub repository.
 All contributors will be acknowledged.

 ## In Brief